 "Is she still at the tower?
 Why would ye want to take it anywho?"

-"Aye, ain't no way gitten outta that hole, and eh Sargent really doesn't want me talk'n bout dat."
+"Aye, ain't no way gitten outta that hole, and eh, Sargent really doesn't want me talk'n 'bout that."

 "Com'on, This be Lily ye be talkin' to.
 Ye know I love me a good bit o juice."

-"Hm, Yeah alright den.
+"Hm, yeah, alright then.
 Sargent says he wants us checkin' every tower we's find.
 Not sure what for, but we's gotta."

 "Ye remember how to get back?"

-"Corse I does.
-I'm the best strider in de'ese hallows."
+"Course I do.
+I'm the best strider in these hollows."

 "Indeed, Aright give this a look."
 She said, stepping away from the mirror.